RajatJangra2653/dp-420-cosmos-db-dev/instructions/03-migrate-data.md

 In this lab, you have completed:

-- Created and seed your Azure Cosmos DB SQL API account.
+- Created and seeded your Azure Cosmos DB SQL API account.
 - Created Azure Data Factory resource.

 ### You have successfully completed the lab